Jacob Martin (American football): Houston Texans (first stint)

 On August 31, 2019, the Seahawks traded Martin along with outside linebacker Barkevious Mingo and a 2020 third-round pick to the Houston Texans in exchange for Jadeveon Clowney.

 In week 9 against the Jacksonville Jaguars, Martin forced a fumble on Gardner Minshew that was recovered by teammate Zach Cunningham in the 26–3 win.
 In Week 12 against the Indianapolis Colts, Martin recorded his first sack as a Texan, bringing down Jacoby Brissett in the first quarter in the 20–17 win.

 In the American Football Conference wild card game against the Buffalo Bills, Martin sacked Josh Allen once and recovered a fumble forced by teammate Whitney Mercilus on Allen during the 22–19 overtime win.

 In Week 1 of the 2020 season against the Kansas City Chiefs, Martin recorded his first sack of the season on Patrick Mahomes during the 34–20 loss.
 Martin was placed on the reserve/COVID-19 list by the team on November 5, and activated on November 17.

 In 2021, Martin played 17 games defended 3 passes and forced 2 fumbles.
 He also recorded a career best 4.0 sacks while contributing 23 total tackles with 5 for a loss with scoring the first safety of his career.

 New York Jets

-On March 17, 2022, the New York Jets signed Martin to a three-year $16.5 million deal.
+On March 17, 2022, the New York Jets signed Martin to a three-year $16.5 million contract.